miguelalburo/gendoo_group/README.md

 # 🧬 Epigenetic regulation of liver endothelial cells (LSECs) as a novel target to boost immunotherapy efficacy in hepatocellular cancer (HCC)

-This project focuses **EHMT2**, an epigenetic regulator, and its links with immune pathways and the *endothelial-to-mesenchymal transition* in *liver sinusoidal epithelial cells* (LSECs) which aid in the development of *hepatocellular cancer* (HCC).
+This project focuses on **EHMT2**, an epigenetic regulator, and its links with immune pathways and the *endothelial-to-mesenchymal transition* in *liver sinusoidal epithelial cells* (LSECs) which aid in the development of *hepatocellular cancer* (HCC).

 ## 📋 Plan Overview